UK

 - Bereavement Support Payment (GB) if you were a spouse/civil partner and meet eligibility.

-- Pension Credit (State Pension age, low income) — frequently missed after a household income drop.
+- Pension Credit (State Pension age, low income) — often missed after an income drop.

-- Universal Credit (working age, low income) — especially housing costs if relevant.
+- Universal Credit (working age, low income) — especially housing costs.

-- Help with funeral costs if you’re on qualifying benefits and responsible for the funeral.
+- Help with funeral costs if eligible and responsible for the funeral.

-- Council Tax reductions/exemptions and any local welfare/discretionary help via your council.
+- Council Tax reductions/exemptions and local welfare/discretionary help via your council.

 Tiny habit that saves real money